This is a sponsored article on behalf of Deliveroo.

 Despite the name this Vietnamese café serves more than just bánh mi.
 The food is simple but fresh and vibrant.
 We like their summer rolls — rice paper rolls with prawns, salad, rice noodles and herbs served with a dipping sauce, and their vermicelli noodle salads or bun sa, which come with a variety of toppings such as lemongrass chicken or tofu.
 Pho is of course a Vietnamese classic, made with a broth, sliced meats, noodles and herbs.
 It’s restorative and soothing.
 And delicious.

 If you fancy changing up your fish and chips of a Friday night then Hook is the place for you.
 Fish comes coated in the lightest of crumbs — the Japanese panko — which is super crisp and greaseless.
 There are also lots of variations, such as Jamaican jerk panko coated hake, which comes with seaweed salted chips.
-Sides are along the likes of wakame and sprout pickle (we bet you didn’t see that one coming), and celeriac, fennel and mustard seed slaw.
+Sides are along the likes of wakame and cucumber pickle (we bet you didn’t see that one coming), and celeriac, fennel and mustard seed slaw.
 Chips aren’t run of the mill either, with flavoured salts and dips like garlic and truffle.

 Find more top-notch takeaways in your area at Deliveroo.